Last updated on 22 April 2025

 (e) We make no representation or guarantee that our Online Course will be useful or relevant to you or that by applying any ideas, recommendations, methods or techniques in the Online Course you will achieve any particular outcomes.
 We are not responsible for any of your actions, decisions or choices and any methods and techniques implemented by you in relation to your unique situation or otherwise by are done so at your own risk.
 By not seeking appropriate professional advice, you accept the risk that the information contained in our Online Course may not meet your specific needs, circumstances or goals.

-(f) The Online Course is for training purposes only.
+(f) The Online Course is for training purposes (for your own personal use) only.
 We will not accept any responsibility to any party for the use of the Online Course for any purpose other than training for educational purposes, including but not limited to, the giving of advice by you to any third party.

 9. COLLECTION NOTICE AND PRIVACY